Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

     - If the last discovery state is `DiscoveryStarted` then the BMC is currently being inventoried by HSM.
     - If the last discovery state is `HTTPsGetFailed` or `ChildVerificationFailed`, then an error has occurred during the discovery process.

-1. Enable each node individually in the HSM database (in this example, the nodes are `x1000c3s0b0n0`-`n3`).

 1. (`ncn-mw#`) Rediscover the components in the chassis (the example shows cabinet 1000, chassis 3).